readmef1l3/app-dev/README.md

 	**GINTAMA**

 FOR ME GINTAMA IS THE  ==GOAT== :smirk:.
 Gintama is without a doubt a well-written show which brilliantly incorporates humor and serious elements.
 With references from different Shonen anime from the Big Three to JoJo's Bizarre Adventure and astute wordplay, Gintama offers high-quality humor:underage:.
+[Gintama ALL OPENINGS](https://www.youtube.com/watch?v=43ltkvgMu8o&t=8s)

 	**CHARACTERS**
 <dl>